-- (A): "Disaster" means any situation in which the force or forces which destroyed the structure to be replaced were beyond the control of its owner. - (B): "Bulk" means total interior cubic volume as measured from the exterior surface of the structure. - (C): "Structure" includes landscaping and any erosion control structure or device which is similar to that which existed prior to the occurrence of the disaster. - DE.
+(A): "Disaster" means any situation in which the force or forces which destroyed the structure to be replaced were beyond the control of its owner.

+(B): "Bulk" means total interior cubic volume as measured from the exterior surface of the structure.

+(C): "Structure" includes landscaping and any erosion control structure or device which is similar to that which existed prior to the occurrence of the disaster.

+DE.
 Emergency work.
 Immediate emergency work necessary to protect life or property or immediate emergency repairs to public service facilities necessary to maintain service as a result of a disaster in a disaster-stricken area in which a state of emergency has been proclaimed by the Governor pursuant to Chapter 7 (commencing with Section 8550) of Division 1 of Title 2 of the Calif.
+Government Code.

-Government Code. - Emergency highway repair.
+E. Emergency highway repair.
 Emergency projects undertaken, carried out, or approved by a public agency to maintain, repair, or restore an existing highway, as defined in Section 360 of the Vehicle Code, except for a highway designated as an official state scenic highway pursuant to Section 262 of the Streets and Highways Code, within the existing right-of-way of the highway, damaged as a result of fire, flood, storm, earthquake, land subsidence, gradual earth movement, or landslide, within one year of the damage.
-This paragraph does not exempt any project undertaken, carried out, or approved by a public agency to expand or widen a highway damaged by fire, flood, storm, earthquake, land subsidence, gradual earth movement, or landslide. - FG.
+This paragraph does not exempt any project undertaken, carried out, or approved by a public agency to expand or widen a highway damaged by fire, flood, storm, earthquake, land subsidence, gradual earth movement, or landslide.

+FG.
 Time-Share.
-Any activity that involves the conversion of any existing multiple-unit residential structure to a time-share project, estate, or use, as defined in Section 11003.5 11212 of the Calif.
-Business and Professions Code. - GH.
+Any activity that involves the conversion of any existing multiple-unit residential structure to a time-share project, estate, or use, as defined in Section 11212 of the Calif.
+Business and Professions Code.

+GH.
 Maintenance dredging.
 Maintenance dredging of existing navigation channels or moving dredged material from those channels to a disposal area outside the coastal zone, pursuant to a permit from the US Army Corps of Engineers.

-- HI.
-Utility connection.
-The installation, testing, and placement in service or the replacement of any necessary utility connection between an existing service facility and any development for which a Coastal Permit has been approved. provided, however, that the Director may, where necessary, require reasonable conditions to mitigate any adverse impacts on coastal resources, including scenic resources. - 41.
-Temporary event.
-All temporary events, except those which meet all of the following criteria: - Are held between Memorial Day weekend and Labor Day Would have a duration of two consecutive days or less; and - Would not-occupy all or a portion of a sandy beach in Muir Beach, Stinson Beach, Bolinas, or Dillon Beach; and - 3.
-Would not involve a charge for general public admission or seating where no fee is currently charged for use of the same area (not including booth or entry fees).; and - 4.
-Would not take place in any wetlands, streams and riparian vegetation, other ESHAs, or their buffers
+H. Utility connection.
+The installation, testing, and placement in service or the replacement of any necessary utility connection between an existing service facility and any development for which a Coastal Permit has been approved, provided, however, that the Director may, where necessary, require reasonable conditions to mitigate any adverse impacts on coastal resources, including scenic resources.

+- 1. Temporary event.
+All temporary events, except those which meet all of the following criteria: - 1.
+Are held between Memorial Day weekend and Labor Day; and - 2.
+Would occupy all or a portion of a sandy beach; and - 3.
+Would involve a charge for general public admission or seating where no fee is currently charged for use of the same area (not including booth or entry fees).